efjimm/Cellulator/README.md

 Normal mode allows you to move around the sheet using vim-like motions and perform various operations.
 Visual mode is used for performing operations on a range of cells interactively.

-Command normal and command insert mode allow for editing the command buffer and submitting commands.
-Command operator pending modes perform a specific action on a range of text delimited by an inputted motion.
+Command modes are for editing the text in the command line. vim-style text editing is available for editing the command line buffer, hence the multiple command modes.

-## Statements / Commands
+## Statements and Commands

 Cellulator differentiates between **statements** and **commands**.
 They can both be entered via the command line.
 The main difference is that statements can be read from a file - this is how